 Astha Joshi has an undergraduate degree in Politics, Philosophy and Economics (PPE) from the Asian University for women, Chittagong, Bangladesh.
 She has worked at Samriddhi Foundation and Bikalpa,’An Alternative’, think-tanks based in Kathmandu and Biratnagar respectively.
 Prior to joining Daayitwa as a staff, Astha was one of the Daayitwa-Nepal Public Service Fellowship, Autumn 2015 Fellow.
 She is also a Cherie Blair Fellow.

-HR and Communication Associate
+Human Resource and Communication Associate

 Sanju is a graduate student in social sciences.
 She is a creative writer and has an expertise in report writing and translation.